 - Improvements to the teams actions

 A RoR can be done in several ways.
 You can define the topics to be discussed up front, which makes it easier for participants to prepare.
 But you also have the participants suggest topics at the beginning of the RoR, and do a voting and prioritization.
 Or use open space technology to have people gather themselves on topics that they consider important.
+Or turn it into a storytelling event where people share stories on how they experienced the project and what they learned.

 A RoR is somewhat similar to a Scrum of Scrums.
 That is where scrum masters come together to discuss their progress, next steps, and any issues that they are facing.
 Usually the scrum masters participate in a Scrum of Scrums, and that is one of the things where it differs from RoR.
 Basically, any team member who has been in the teams retrospective can attend the a RoR.
 Where it could be a team member who will be driving a teams improvement that joins the RoR.
 Or another designer or tester, depending on the issues up be discussed.
 A team member that has change management skills.
 Also it doesn’t have to be the same team member in every RoR, where in a Scrum of Scrums that is often better.
 The purpose of the RoR is also different, it doesn’t focus on what should be done, but on how to do it.
 Focus is on the people, the process, the way the work is done.